Japan Diary April–May 2026 22 min read By Ayushi & Harshit Jain Last updated Jun 2026

 Mt.
 Fuji from Oishi Park with sakura

 Oishi Park, Lake Kawaguchiko in front, Fujisan behind.
-The kind of view that makes the queues forgivable.
+The kind of view that makes every queue, every wrong bus, instantly forgivable.

 Chureito Pagoda viewpoint

 Up to Chureito Pagoda, down again, just in time.
-The view was worth the climb.
+The view was worth the climb — and the panic.

 Shibuya, Shinjuku & Harajuku